David G. Haskell: Work

 Thirteen Ways to Smell a Tree was described by Sir Peter Crane, FRS, as "'eclectic, brilliant and beautifully written" and by Kate Humble in The Radio Times Best Books of 2021 as "My favourite book of the year".

 Journalist Paul Kvinta's profile of Haskell in Outside Magazine was included in the 2018 anthology Best American Science and Nature Writing, edited by Sam Kean.

 Awards and honors

 In 2009 he was named the Carnegie-CASE Professor of the Year in Tennessee.
 He was awarded a Guggenheim Fellowship by the John Simon Guggenheim Memorial Foundation in 2014.

 In 2022, Haskell was elected a fellow of the Linnean Society of London.
 He is also a fellow of the American Council of Learned Societies and elected member of the American Ornithological Society.

+In 2024, the American Academy of Arts and Letters granted him an Award in Literature.
+The citation states that he "brings to his work a wealth of knowledge and an insatiable curiosity...he expands the possibilities of language".